-ProDev WorkShop Overview [1]
+ProDev WorkShop Overview

-Welcome to the ProDev WorkShop toolset, a major part of the Developer Magic software development environment.
+Welcome to the ProDev WorkShop group of tools, a major part of the ProDev software development environment.
 ProDev WorkShop is a software toolset for the development of C, C++, Fortran 77, Fortran 90, and Ada applications.
 These powerful, highly visual tools help you understand your program's structure and operation so that you can diagnose difficult, traditionally time-consuming problems in a short amount of time.
-With these tools, you can develop applications for the entire Silicon Graphics product line, from Indy workstations to Origin2000 supercomputers.
+With these tools, you can develop applications for the entire SGI product line, from Indy workstations to Origin2000 supercomputers.

-The ProDev WorkShop toolset provides the following functionality:
+The ProDev WorkShop toolset has the following functionality: